aidanandrucyk/mbs_data_storytelling/README.md

 Explanations for the quiz logic can be found on our [Quiz Logic Documentation](https://docs.google.com/document/d/1Vg9u90q4_qkNhzvl3R_821J7QjYMaAssX50YsxEbuxs/edit?usp=sharing) and [2022 Research](https://docs.google.com/document/d/1SP6esbi5cwugqKMzAqEd4ydZVKJx2WZv/edit?usp=sharing&ouid=106331700266022311408&rtpof=true&sd=true).

+## Node
+Code is currently run using Node.js.
+In order to run the code locally, go to the terminal and type node server.js.
+This will run the server.
+Then, go to chrome/safari and type localhost:2525 and it will show you how the platform currently looks.
+More detailed info in handoff presentation slide 30.

 ## File Structure:

 data/appDevToolRatings.csv is our dataset handed over to us by a previous extern team.